microsoft/genaiscript/docs/src/content/docs/reference/scripts/functions.md

 ## Definition

 The `defFunction` function is used to define a function that can be called by the LLM.
-It takes a JSON schema to define the input and expects a string output.
+It takes a JSON schema to define the input and expects a string output. **The LLM decides to call this function on its own!**

 ```javascript
 defFunction(